 Spider veins often don’t cause symptoms, unlike varicose veins, which can be painful as well as unsightly.
 Varicose veins and extensive spider veins could cause leg swelling and feelings of heaviness and tiredness in your legs.

 Dr. Doe at Alate Health have the experience to diagnose your spider veins from their appearance.
 Using advanced vascular diagnostic technology, they can find out why you might have spider veins and how they’re affecting blood flow.

 There are several different factors that may impact your chances of contracting spider veins:

 There are several choices when it comes to treating spider veins.
-The vein doctors at Alate Health’s vein center offer:
+Dr. Doe at Alate Health’s vein center offer:

 Sclerotherapy is a minimally invasive procedure in which your vein doctor injects a liquid called a sclerosant into problem veins.
 The sclerosant collapses the veins and closes them off, and blood flows through healthier veins instead.
 Over time, your body absorbs the damaged veins, and they disappear.

 Endovenous ablation works along similar lines to sclerotherapy but uses heat to seal the spider veins.
 The heat source can be either laser or radiofrequency energy.
 Your vein doctor uses ultrasound imaging to insert a small, flexible tube called a catheter into the spider vein.
 Endovenous ablation takes 20 minutes, and your entire appointment lasts no more than an hour.